busoc/hadock/README.md

 * summarize the status of the HRDL stream and generate processed parameters at regular interval for monitoring tools.

+hadock can support multiple type of storage:

+* file: data from HRDL packets are stored in individual file
+* tar: data from HRDL packets are stored in tar archive that will be automatically rotated under certain conditions
+* hrdp: each HRDL packets are stored in files similar to the RT files found in the HRDP archive.

 the ``replay`` command has been initially written to develop and test the protocol used by  hadock ``listen`` in order to process incoming HRDL packets.